-Chia pudding is a quick make-ahead breakfast or snack recipe.
-It’s sweet, but nutritious and customizable and fits with any diet plan.
+Chia pudding is a quick, make-ahead breakfast or snack recipe.
+It’s sweet, good for you, customizable, and fits with any diet plan.

 Chia seed pudding takes just a few minutes to make.
-It’s easy to make in large batches and it stores well in the refrigerator.
-You can enjoy it as a healthy breakfast, snack, or dessert.
+It’s easy to make in large batches, and it stores well in the refrigerator.
+You can enjoy it as a breakfast, snack, or dessert.

-Chia seeds contain lots of fiber, Omega-3s and protein.
+Chia seeds contain lots of protein.
 It is also naturally gluten-free and is vegetarian and vegan.
 I make mine with coconut and almond milk.
-As a result, it is also dairy free, low carb, keto and high in good fats.
+As a result, it is also dairy-free, low-carb, keto, and high in good fats.

 - Sweetener